hubverse-org/hub-dashboard-predtimechart/README.md

 - The hub has `reference_date`|`origin_date` and `target_date`|`target_end_date` task IDs in `tasks.json > rounds > model_tasks > task_ids`.
 - Only forecast data will be plotted, not target data.
 - Model metadata must contain a boolean `designated_model` field.
-- For now only handles CSV files and not parquet ones.
 - Only one `target_keys` key in `tasks.json > /rounds/_/model_tasks/_/target_metadata/_/target_keys/` is supported, and only one entry within it.
 - We assume all hub files have been validated.
 - For the `task_ids` entry in predtimechart config option generation, we use `value` for both `value` and `text`, rather than asking the user to provide a mapping from `value` to `text`.
 A solution is to require that mapping in `predtimechart-config.yml`.